-Why do governments need to borrow money?

-In the run-up to the 2019 general election, political parties have been setting out their plans for the country.

-Some have been promising to borrow lots of money to fund them.
-So how does it work when a government wants to borrow, and when does it have to pay it back?
+Coronavirus: Where does the government borrow billions from?

-Why does a government borrow money?
+Why does the government borrow money?

-The government borrows because it spends more than it receives in revenue, which comes mainly from taxes.
+The government borrows because it spends more than it gets in income.

+Most of its income comes from taxes - for example, income tax from your pay cheque or the VAT you pay on certain goods.

 It could, in theory, cover all of its spending from taxes - and in some years that has happened.

-But governments have not always been willing to increase taxes enough to cover its spending, partly for political reasons - it would be unpopular with voters.
+But governments have not always been willing to increase taxes enough to cover their spending.
+This is partly for political reasons - it would be unpopular with voters.

-It's also down to economic reasons - if people have less to spend, it is bad for economic growth and jobs.
+There are also other reasons for not raising taxes.
+If higher taxes leave people with less money to spend, it can be bad for economic growth and jobs.

 How does the government borrow money?

-The government borrows this money in financial markets, by selling bonds.
+The government borrows money by selling bonds.

 A bond is a promise to make payments to whoever holds it on certain dates.
-There is a large payment on the final date - in effect the repayment.
+There is a large payment on the final date - in effect, the repayment.

 Interest is also paid to whoever owns the bond in the meantime.
 So it's basically an interest-paying "IOU".

 The buyers of these bonds, or "gilts", are mainly financial institutions, like pension funds, investment funds, banks and insurance companies.

-Private savers also buy some.
+Under this policy - known as "quantitative easing" - the Bank has so far bought £875bn of government bonds.

-The appeal to the investors is that British government bonds are seen as essentially no risk - there is no risk that the money won't be paid.
+Government bonds appeal to investors as they are seen as essentially safe - with little risk that the money won't be paid.

 You won't lose your money and you know precisely when and how much the payments will be.

 When does it have to be paid back?